-This page describes requirements for creating buckets with domain names and discusses verification methods for domain owners and managers.
+This page describes requirements for creating buckets with domain names and discusses verification methods for domain owners.
 To learn how to create a bucket, see the Creating storage buckets guide.
-For general information on bucket naming, see the Bucket and Object Naming Guidelines.
+For general information on bucket naming, see the bucket naming guidelines.

 Requirements for domain-named buckets

-Cloud Storage considers bucket names that contain dots to be domain names, and as such these bucket names must:
+Cloud Storage considers bucket names that contain dots to be domain names.
+As such, a bucket containing a dot in its name must:

-- Be syntactically valid DNS names (for example, bucket..example.com is not valid because it contains two dots in a row)
+bucket..example.comis not valid because it contains two dots in a row).

 Who can create a domain-named bucket